rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-08-a4869fc13570fa85-sebi-order-for-compliance-release-order-for-recovery-certificate-no-8565-of-2025.md

 stocks:
 - MANAKSIA
 tags:
-- recovery-certificate
+- compliance-order
 - enforcement
-- compliance-order
-- release-order
+- recovery
-- manaksia-coated-metals
+- release
 title: SEBI Order for Compliance - Release Order for Recovery Certificate No. 8565 of 2025 against Ajaykumar Pujara and Natu Vegda in the matter of Manaksia Coated Metals and Industries Limited